valentinradu/Helm/README.md

     // once the user is logged in, the dashboard is available case dashboard
+    // which has 2 sections
+    case news
+    case library

     // also, let's say that you can write new articles once you can access the dashboard case compose